immu0001/Disaster-Response-Pipelines-DSND-Capstone-Project/README.md

 - Models
   - train_classifier.py: includes the code necessary to load data, transform it using natural language processing, run a machine learning model using GridSearchCV and train it.
 Basic usage is python train_classifier.py DATABASE_DIRECTORY SAVENAME_FOR_MODEL
 - App
-  - run.py: Flask app and the user interface used to predict results and display them.
+  - run.py: Flask app and the user interface used to predict results and display them..
   - templates: folder containing the html templates

 ## Example: